Webmaxsk/silverstripe-vagrant/README.md

 vrun mygulp install
 ```

-## save vagarant guest for later usage / vagrant backup
+## Save vagarant guest for later usage / vagrant backup
 After you finish your project, I do recommend to create ready to use vagrant package for later use.
 ```bash
 cd public/vagrant
 vagrant package --output ../../test.box
 ```
 will save test.box to Project root.
 After, you can safely destroy existing vagrant ("vrun vagrant destroy") and archive whole Project.
-Once you need to run this project again, just unarchive project and change congig.json in row "box" with "test.box" and run "vrun vagrant up"
+Once you need to run this project again, just unarchive project and change config.json in row "box" with "test.box" and run "vrun vagrant up"
 NOTICE: "vrun vagrant anything" is not executed on vagrant guest, but in host (shortcut - you don't need to go to public/vagrant folder).

 ## ToDo
 xdebug, ...